 A True Fitness Watch

-The lightweight feeling is perfect for running, since it won’t bump and drag around.
+The lightweight feeling is perfect for running since it won’t bump and drag around.
 It tracks your heart rate, the calories you’ve burned, the distance you’ve gone, how well you’re sleeping, and so on.

-An always-on display combined with the aforementioned rugged design make it so you can wear this watch all day long.
+An always-on display combined with the aforementioned rugged design makes it so you can wear this watch all day long.
 Don’t worry about taking it off when you’re working, exercising, or doing any other strenuous activities.
 The solid construction makes it built to last.

 Keep track of your Facebook account, and send messages through WhatsApp.
 Pick out your favorite apps and have them all quite literally in-hand around the clock.